NishitMittal2004/Orient_Ball_Balancing_Robot/README.md

 ## 🎛️ PID Tuning

-After exhaustive tuning and testing, a finely tuned PID controller was implemented, keeping the ball at centre.
+After exhaustive tuning and testing, a finely tuned PID controller was implemented, keeping the ball at the center.

 ---